 Like the Grad PLUS option, these non-federal educational loans are available for students who can't borrow all they need through the Direct Unsubsidized Loan program.
 Not all private alternative loan lenders offer graduate degree loans, but many do.

-Because the Physician Assistant (PA) Studies program is a combined Bachelor and Master of Science (B.S./M.S.)
+If you are enrolled in the Physician Assistant (PA) Studies program that is a combined Bachelor and Master of Science (B.S./M.S.)
 Degree, completing the FAFSA in preparation for the final fall semester can be tricky.
 That's because the Penn College financial aid award year begins in the summer semester, but the final year of the PA program — the only year at the graduate level — starts in the fall semester.

 Which questions require careful consideration?